 Like a bloodthirsty cocktail blending Agatha Christie’s And Then There Were None and his own Reservoir Dogs, Quentin Tarantino has returned with an eighth (technically ninth) film so despicably enjoyable it isn’t until long after the credits have rolled that it dawned on me it is one of his weakest films.
-That a film that delights so much in unexpected character deaths and shockingly violent twists can play as cinematic comfort food is the biggest surprise; The Hateful Eight is Tarantino by numbers, you know what to expect and he delivers with aplomb.
-Of course, the number of characters onscreen will rapidly decrease as the film goes on- but it isn’t what happens thats thrilling, so much as the why and the how.
+That a film with so many unexpected character deaths and shockingly violent twists can play as cinematic comfort food is the biggest surprise; The Hateful Eight is Tarantino by numbers, and he delivers what you want from him with aplomb.

 The film has been released in two versions; an epic three-hour 70mm print, featuring an opening overture and an intermission, as well as a standard multiplex digital version that is four minutes shorter, but no less cinematic.
 After the cinema chain that owns all cinemas capable of showing 70mm outside of London pulled the film from release mere days before schedule here in the UK, I saw the film in standard DCP.
 This may not be Tarantino’s desired way of seeing it, but it is still gobsmackingly gorgeous to look at.
 Like Paul Thomas Anderson with The Master, he has used a form of filmmaking traditionally reserved for grandiose epics like Lawrence of Arabia for a small scale chamber piece, one whose beautifully grand-scale photography helps add to the mounting sense of claustrophobia and tension.